waldyrious/downstyler/README.md

 # default.css
-A sensible default HTML style in under 50 lines of CSS.
+A sensible minimal style for plain HTML in under 50 lines of CSS.

 ### [live demo](http://waldyrious.github.io/default.css)

-## Usage
+## How? (a.k.a.
+"Usage")

 To use **`default.css`** in your project,
 [download the source](https://raw.githubusercontent.com/waldyrious/default.css/master/default.css),